Other languages

 APRS - Automatic Packet Reporting System

-Based on the AX.25 implementations of packet radio, the "automatic packet reporting system " is used to communicate position information (longitude and latitude) to other ham radio stations.
+Based on the AX.25 implementations of packet radio, the "automatic packet reporting system " is used to communicate position information (longitude and latitude) to other ham radio stations; this tracks everything from vehicles traveling across the country to balloons launched by ham radio operators.

 Originally implemented with external hardware, many handheld and mobile VHF radios are equipped with a GPS and the software necessary to report position.

 The ham radio hobby is an especially social one.
-When operators aren’t chatting with one another from their home, shack, or car, they’re gathering at clubs, venturing expeditions, and educating one another at conferences and conventions.
+When operators aren’t chatting with one another from their homes, shack, or car, they’re gathering at clubs, venturing expeditions, and educating one another at conferences and conventions.

 Like license plates, these call signs can be replaced with vanity signs.